- Installing Ballerina via installers

 - Installing via the Ballerina language ZIP file

 - Building from source

 Installing Ballerina via installers

-Follow the below instructions to download and use the installers to install the latest Ballerina version.
+Follow the instructions below to install the latest Ballerina version using the installer.
 The installer will automatically uninstall the old Ballerina version if you have one already installed.

 Download the package file and double-click on it to launch the installer.
-The installer guides you through the installation process and installs the Ballerina distribution to
+The installer guides you through the installation process and installs the Ballerina distribution in the

 The package automatically sets your PATH environment variable for you.
 You may need to restart any open Terminal sessions for the change to take effect.